Brother-x86/malleable-rust-loader/README.md

 ```

 -> be carefull, **psexec.py** is catch by Antivirus Defender but have the advantage of sending live output during execution wish is very important to debug.
-if you want to test against an Defender, you can switch to **atexex.py**, you will have output but at the end of the execution.
+if you want to test against this antivirus, you can switch to **atexex.py**, you will have output but at the end of the execution.
+However, you also could run it manually via RDP.

 example of winrust usage (you should add the --debug option to have output for debugging) :